-You may have noticed that the layout of a lot of the websites I’ve built is very similar.
+You may have noticed that the layout of a lot of the websites I’ve built are very similar.
 Colors and fonts may be different, but the general gist of most sites is the same!
-This is because I have closely studied best practice on websites for a very long time, and I’m following those practices when building sites for my clients.
+This is because I have closely studied best practice on music lesson websites for a very long time, and I’m following those practices when building sites for my clients.

 In this article, we are going to discuss a few necessary features that are a part in all of the BEST music lesson websites.

 Hospitals have signs at every corner.
 They have signs on every door, and on a lot of the equipment.
 You’re constantly reminded of where you are and what the expectations are of you to enter that area.

 If you think about it, your website should be doing the same thing!
 Visitors should know:

 - How to get to the page they want to

 - Where to ask for help if they are stuck

 Clear Call to Action (CTA) on EVERY Page

 Like patients at a hospital, your visitors may be very overwhelmed at all of the different music school websites they’ve been browsing.
 Make the experience easy for them by telling them WHAT ACTION you want them to take in order to enroll in lessons.

 In web design world, this is called a “call to action” or abbreviated as a “CTA.”